Teacher Education

 Advising

-Advising each semester is mandatory in this program.
-Teacher education advising is a collaborative process where the advisor and student work as a team to develop a successful advisor/advisee relationship.
-The student is responsible for meeting with the advisor to discuss and declare an education major.
+Each semester, pre-admitted students and Teacher Candidates (students who applied and have been admitted to the EPP) in the Teacher Education department are required to meet with the designated advisor to review their progress to date, their plan for program completion, and to receive permission codes to register for EDU courses.
+Advising in the Teacher Education department is a collaborative process where the advisor and student work as a team to develop a successful advisor/advisee relationship.
+Each student is responsible for meeting with the advisor to discuss and declare an education major.

 Important: All students must meet with the teacher education advisor for curricular and program requirements.
 Advising on any class or program requirement from anyone but the teacher education advisor will not be deemed official for the EDU program.
 Rules and regulations for the EDU program change frequently per the State of Wisconsin and any other source of advising cannot be guaranteed to be correct.